 By investing to expand its clean-energy capacity, battery technology and infrastructure, the company should be able to transition away from its historically predominantly fossil-fuel (and principally coal) electricity generation.
-In doing so, it is able to meaningfully contribute towards a goal of providing affordable, reliable and modern energy to its customers in lowa and Wisconsin.
-In the five years to the firm aims to have increased its renewable capacity by 400% and reduced its coal capacity by 36%
+In doing so, it is able to meaningfully contribute towards a goal of providing affordable, reliable and modern energy to its customers in Iowa and Wisconsin.

 Beyond the environmental (reduced greenhouse-gas emissions) and social (affordable energy and economic development) benefits, an accelerated transition from fossil-fuel to cleanenergy generation has the potential to help the company from a financial perspective.
-Shutting down expensive coal plants and investing in cheaper renewables should create a virtuous cycle and accelerate profit growth.
+Shutting down expensive coal plants and its renewable capacity more than largest utility-owned operator of regulated wind in the US investing in cheaper renewables should create a virtuous cycle and accelerate profit growth.
 Overall, the transition to using clean energy should help reduce greenhouse-gas emissions, lower customer bills and generate additional profits.